benwaffle/the-vala-manual/pointer-expressions.md

 -   Element access whose container is an array or a pointer

-    pointer-indirection-expression:
+-   pointer-indirection-expression:

     -   **\*** unary-expression

 The pointer indirection evaluates to the value pointed to by the inner expression.
-The inner expression must be a valid pointer type and it must not be a pointer to a reference type (for example pointer indirection to a type `SomeClass*` is not possible).
+The inner expression must be a valid pointer type and it must not be a pointer to a reference type.
+Pointer indirection to a type `SomeClass*` is not possible, for example.

 -   pointer-member-access-expression: